$0 Alaska Foster Care Quick-Start Checklist

 How Licensing Investigations Work

-The investigation involves:
+The investigation may involve:

 • Interviews with the complainant